Inherited Orphan Blood Disorders Therapeutics Market

 -

-In February 2021, BioCryst Pharmaceuticals Inc. received a significant milestone as the European Medicines Agency’s (EMA) Committee for Medicinal Products for Human Use (CHMP) issued a positive recommendation for ORLADEYO (Berotralstat).
-This approval was for the routine prevention of recurrent attacks of hereditary angioedema (HAE) in both adult and adolescent patients aged 12 years and older.
-This decision marks a major advancement in HAE treatment, offering a new therapeutic option to manage this rare and debilitating condition more effectively.
+In February 2021, BioCryst Pharmaceuticals Inc. reached a key milestone as the European Medicines Agency’s (EMA) Committee for Medicinal Products for Human Use (CHMP) issued a positive opinion for ORLADEYO® (berotralstat).
+This approval covers the routine prevention of recurrent hereditary angioedema (HAE) attacks in adults and adolescents aged 12 years and older.
+The decision marks a significant advancement in HAE treatment, offering patients a new therapeutic option for more effective management of this rare condition.

 -